ibrahimlawal/paystack-php-sample/README.md

 ## Security

-If you discover any security related issues, please email yabacon.valley@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email [me](mailto:ibrahim@lawal.me) instead of using the issue tracker.